Wabulacinus

-Wabulacinus is a poorly known genus of thylacinid marsupial from Early Miocene and possibly Late Oligocene deposits at the Riversleigh World Heritage Area in Queensland.
+Wabulacinus is a poorly known genus of thylacinid marsupial from Early Miocene and possibly Late Oligocene deposits at the Riversleigh World Heritage Area in Queensland, Australia.
 It consists of two species, the type species W. ridei and W. macknessi.
 The snout of W. ridei was relatively broad, while W. macknessi had a noticeably elongated skull.
 Both species are thought to have been hypercarnivorous.

 History and naming

 Wabulacinus was first described in 1997, emerging from an examination undertaken by Jeanette Muirhead of thylacinid fossils collected at the Riversleigh World Heritage Area in northwestern Queensland, Australia.
 The holotype specimen of W. ridei (QM F16851) is a fragment of the right maxilla.
 A second specimen, a left dentary fragment, was also assigned to the species as well.
 All fossils are a part of the paleontological collection at the Queensland Museum.

 Five years prior to the description of the type species, Muirhead named a new species of Thylacinus, T. macknessi, based on material collected from Riversleigh deposits.
 At the time, only the back portion of the holotype dentary was known.
 In late 1993, the remaining half of this dentary was found in a limestone block and was later described in 1995.
 A study published by Churchill and colleagues in 2024 reassigned T. macknessi to the genus Wabulacinus, forming the new combination W. macknessi.

 The generic name combines the Waanyi word "wabula" (long ago) and the Ancient Greek stem word "-kynos" (dog), alluding to its canid-like resemblance.